Time to read: 2 minutes

-2) Because you don’t need a boss – don’t mistake not wanting a boss with the same as not needing one.
+2) You you can be your own (great) boss – don’t mistake not wanting a boss with the same as not needing one.
 In a ‘proper’ job the structure provides sticks and carrots, but you have neither when you work for yourself.
 Sure there are no petty rules but there are no promotions either.

 But if you have a big and burly work ethic combined with a very small ego then you’re able to push yourself to get results and when you bring in that piece for the FT be content with a ‘well done me’ cup of coffee and an adoring look from the dog.

-3) Because you are actually able to implement a healthy work life balance – we all talk about it but unless you can be bold enough to actually implement it you’re just going to stare at the laptop 52 weeks a year stressing that there is not enough work.
+3) You are actually able to implement a healthy work life balance – we all talk about it but unless you can be bold enough to actually implement it you’re just going to stare at the laptop 52 weeks a year stressing that there is not enough work.

 Whether it’s kicking off each day with a long walk in the park with the hounds, or the weekly art classes, or the sax summer school – we schedule to take time off.
 Sure we take advantage of the portable desk and it’s great to be able to get in a few days’ work when visiting family elsewhere.
 But it’s not just about working away, it’s about not working at all and booking those amazing trips you’ve always promised yourself, for as long as you want to take them.